Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 |Clifford Multivector Toolbox| |Matlab plugin|
 |Clical| | |
 |CLUCal| |seems to be inactive.
 Gaalop is based on it|

-Currently my favorite is Gaalop.
-The syntax of GAViewer and Gaalop is similar in respect to e0 and einf (Doran and Vince are very different).
-Program handling and documentation of both is terrible, but imho it's important to follow how they calculate.
-Some tipps for Gaalop:
-- start.bat doesn't work for me, I have to start by java -jar starter...jar directly.
-Jdk 14 and 19 both work.
-- the visualizer runs only at the first call, then there are exceptions (so to visualize, I restart every time)
-- often nullpointerexceptions, variables not usable and alike
-- the C++ output is good

-Tipps for GAViewer
-- loading the samples doesn't work, copy-paste of the code without the function begin/end works
-- didn't find a solution to clear screen or all objects at once.
-Workaround: restart
-- difficult to pan, zoom and alike, middle mouse button used, but if not available?
-- syntax is very different to Dorst book, I'll probably drop using it

 # Conformal Geometric Algebra (CGA)